hamed-farid/APT-POC/README.md

 <B>Progam building steps</B></br>

-1- Modify mail.ps1 with sender email credentials and to mail(If Gmail will be used as sender turn on Less secure app access setting)</br>
+1- Modify mail.ps1 with sender email credentials and TO email(If Gmail will be used as sender turn on Less secure app access setting)</br>
 2- Excute encodemail.ps1</br>
-3 - Modify the variable ps_payload in prog.cpp with the encoded Powershell payload from the last step</br>
+3- Modify the variable ps_payload in prog.cpp with the encoded Powershell payload from the last step</br>
 4- Execute compile.bat</br>
 5- Execute  decrypt.py prog.exe</br>
 6- Copy the payload and modify the variable exe_payload in Dropper.cpp</br>